multimedia-workforce/summary-gen/README.md

 docker compose up -d
 ```

-This automatically downloads all required dependencies and starts the backend and frontend.
+This automatically downloads all required dependencies and starts the worker and frontend.
 The frontend is then reachable at http://localhost:8080

 ## Usage

 1. Upload an audio or video file via the web interface.
-2. The backend processes the media file using `ffmpeg`.
+2. The worker processes the media file using `ffmpeg`.
 3. `whisper.cpp` transcribes the audio.
 4. The transcription is streamed to the web interface.
 5. Start a summary for the current transcription.